Pitt-RAS/minisumo-2018/README.md

 ## Dependencies
 1. libsumobot: it's in this repo
 ## TODO
-- [ ] Re-wire the motor driver in a more concise way
 - [x] Create functional process to control motor drive and breaking
   - [x] Get the motors to stop spinning when we want them to
   - [x] Figure out what short braking is